 How do taxes work if I move out of state and work as an employee from a different state?

 Typically, this depends on whether your move is permanent or temporary, and how you will prove it.
 You are ultimately taxed on all income as a resident, and California-sourced income as a part-year resident or nonresident.
+Any state you move to, even temporarily, may have an income tax requirement for anyone working in their state.
+This can lead to being taxed by both your new state of residence and California.

 If you are no longer a California resident and can prove it, you will only be taxed as a part-year resident for the months of the year you were still present.
 However, if your move is seen as temporary and does not meet the safe harbor rule, you are still a full resident.